shinley/gatsby-cn/zh-CN/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ![Blog listing](./blog-listing.png)

 It's now on you to make something incredible with the knowledge you've gained in following along with this tutorial!
-You can not only make it pretty and style with CSS (or [styled-components](https://github.com/styled-components/styled-components)!), but you could improve it functionally by implementing some of the following:
+You can not only make it pretty and style with CSS (or [styled-components][styled-components]!), but you could improve it functionally by implementing some of the following:

 - Add a tag listing and tag search page
   - hint: the `createPages` API in `gatsby-node.js` file is useful here, as is frontmatter
 - adding navigation between a specific blog post and past/present blog posts (the `context` API of `createPages` is useful here), etc.